About Us

 “I had the pleasure of coaching Matt Webster at the University of Evansville.
 You will not find a better person to work with our future leaders.
 His knowledge and passion for teaching the game is outstanding.
 He is dedicated to making your child the best that they can be!”

+“I’ve been impressed with Matt’s efficiency during practices, training and games.
+There is no wasted time during his training sessions, so an hour with Matt and his staff in my estimation is equivalent to a greater duration at competing programs.
+Another thing that has impressed me with Matt is his attention to detail.
+Not just in training, but in games.
+I would expect corrective guidance during drills and training sessions (which the kids get plenty of), but I’ve been so impressed with how Matt uses games to facilitate teaching.
+In-game teaching from Matt has been outstanding.
+Many times I’ve seen him correct an action and make sure the kid gets an opportunity shortly thereafter to apply his input while it’s fresh.
 Additionally, Matt has the big-picture in mind for these kids.
 His teams are very competitive and while his teams have much success in the seasons and tournaments; his measure of success is much broader than the final score to a regular season or tournament game.
 In fact, his focus is deeper than simply growth as a basketball player.
 While I can say that Will’s basketball IQ and basketball skills have grown leaps and bounds under Matt, I believe his overall maturity has as well (of course exceptional parenting is to credit as well J).
 Matt constantly challenges the boys to develop skills that they may not think are within reach.
 He does so in a firm yet encouraging manner that my son seems to embrace (prior to being under Indy Hoops Academy, it was like pulling teeth to get him to go outside and play basketball or let us work with him.
 Now, it’s quite the contrary).
+Finally, here’s a quick story that encapsulates much of what I’ve said: A few Sundays ago our son had a baseball double header prior to his 6 p.m. basketball game.
+His energy level and body language were a bit off that night during the game.
+Matt left me a voicemail later that evening asking about Will.
+He noticed Will was a little bit “off” and wanted to make sure everything was ok.
+This really hit home with us.
+Matt had spent that weekend coaching quite a few kids in their games, yet his attention to detail and care for each kid was such that he not only noticed Will’s demeanor, but reached out to us to check-in.
+Thank you Matt for all the thought, time and energy you and your staff have dedicated to these kids.”